 Phillips Respironics has identified a problem with a breakdown of the foam material used for sound reduction in their CPAP and BiPAP devices.
 Very small particles from the foam could break lose and come through the air hose.

-What should Veterans do if they have use Philips Respironics CPAP or BiPAP device?
+What should Veterans do if they use a Philips Respironics CPAP or BiPAP device?

-If you use a Philips Respironics CPAP or BiPAP device, continue using your device as prescribed.
+If you use a Philips Respironics CPAP or BiPAP device that is included in the recall, continue using your device as prescribed until a new device is available.
 Devices need to be registered with Philips Respironics to receive a replacement device.
 You can register your device at https://www.philipssrcupdate.expertinquiry.com or call their registration line at 877-907-7508.
-If you have symptoms or concerns related to your device, please call your care team or send a secure message through MyHealtheVet to schedule an appointment.
+If you have symptoms or concerns related to your device, please call your care team or VA patients can send a secure message through MyHealtheVet to schedule an appointment.

 How will I receive a replacement device?

-Veterans who receive their health care outside of the VA health care system will receive their new device directly from Philips Respironics.
+Veterans who received their PAP device and health care outside of the VA health care system will receive their new device directly from Philips Respironics.
 You may have to contact your care provider to program the device to your prescribed settings.
 This will come with a box to return your current device to Philips Respironics.

 What are the health risks if I continue to use my device?

 To date, Philips Respironics has received several complaints regarding the presence of black debris/particles within the airpath circuit (extending from the device outlet, humidifier, tubing, and mask).